-- Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan. - Sea ports and road transport are operational but medical screening of crew in effect. - Dropping charges for cash withdrawals from ATMs was put in place and Ministerial level macro- economic management sub-committee set up to supervise this directive. - The Government has waived all duties and taxes on all medical supplies and equipment imported to fight COVID-19.
+- Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan. - Sea ports and road transport are operational but medical screening of crew in effect. - Dropping charges for cash withdrawals from ATMs.
+Ministerial level macro- economic management sub-committee has been set up - Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19